Ohio Overtime Laws

 An employee’s job duties, responsibilities, and weekly income are what determine overtime eligibility.

-Calculating Overtime with Commission in Ohio
+Overtime for Commissioned Employees in Ohio

 Ohio overtime laws state that employees who receive commissions are entitled to overtime compensation.
 Their commissions would have to be included in the calculation of overtime rates.
 However, they will only be given half of that rate for every overtime hour.

-For example, let’s say an employee works 45 hours a week at a rate of $10/hour and receives $100 in commissions for that week.
+For example, let’s say an employee works 45 hours a week at a rate of $11/hour and receives $100 in commissions for that week.
 We need to first calculate the new regular hourly rate.

 To do so: